-In our opinion, these financial statements present fairly, in all material respects, the financial position of Nano One Materials Corp. as at December 31, 2015 and 2014, and its financial performance and its cash flows for the year ended December 31, 2015 and the nine months ended December 31, 2014 in accordance with International Financial Reporting Standards.
+In our opinion, these financial statements present fairly, in all material respects, the financial position of Nano One Materials Corp. as at December 31, 2016 and 2015, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards.